-This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position, and when the ignition switch is turned to the START (III) position.
+This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
 If it comes on at any other time, there is a problem with the ABS.
 If this happens, have your vehicle checked at a dealer.
-With the indicator on, your vehicle still has normal braking ability but no antilock brakes.
-For more information, see page $150\,$.
+With this indicator on, your vehicle still has normal braking ability but no anti-lock function.
+For more information, see page 162.